-Peugeot 508 SW Hybrid engines, drive & performance
+Peugeot 508 SW Hybrid performance, top speed & engine

 Its weight hampers outright performance, but the 508 SW Hybrid drives well and has composed handling

 The 508 SW Hybrid is an enjoyable car to drive, much like other cars in the range.
 For some, the driving environment will take some getting used to – Peugeot’s use of a high-set instrument cluster and small, low-set wheel works better for some than it does others, but the 508 at least lets you sit low and there’s quite a sporty feel, although not at the expense of comfort.
 A high degree of power assistance compensates for the diminutive size of the steering wheel.

 Like the saloon, you can choose how you want to drive the SW Hybrid, thanks to different driving modes.
 You can prioritise efficiency or performance, hold the car’s electric capacity for when it’s needed (if you know you’ll be driving into a city centre later, for instance), or drive the car in pure-electric mode for 33-39 miles.
 Naturally, it’s at its smoothest and quietest like this, and still has an 84mph top speed in this mode.

 Peugeot 508 SW Hybrid 0-62mph, top speed and acceleration